-Regarding disclosure of court proceedings, by November 3, 2017, 404,000 cases of court proceedings were streamed on the China Court Proceeding Disclosure Website by courts at all levels, and the number of viewers reached 3.01 billion.
+Regarding disclosure of court proceedings, by January 24, 2019, 2,349,000 cases of court proceedings were streamed on the China Court Proceeding Disclosure Website by courts at all levels, and the number of times the site was accessed reached approximately 14.3 billion.
 Out of total 3,187 courts throughout the country, 90.43% is already connected to the China Court Proceeding Disclosure Website.

 Regarding disclosure of judgments, verdicts and reconciliation statements, the Website of Judicial Opinions of China was launched on July 1, 2013.
-The number of judgments, verdicts and reconciliation statements disclosed by November 3, 2017 is 36.34 million.
-In addition, the number of access to the website reached 11.4 billion and in the access 210 countries and regions around the world are included.
+The number of judgments, verdicts and reconciliation statements disclosed by January 24, 2019 is 62.75 million.
+In addition, the number of access to the website reached 21.9 billion and in the access 210 countries and regions around the world are included.

-Regarding disclosure of enforcement information, the China Enforcement Information Disclosure Website was launched on November 1, 2014.
-The number of persons subject to enforcement disclosed on this platform is 8.61 million and the number of pieces of information for the persons subject to enforcement is 45.09 million as of September 30, 2017.
+Regarding disclosure of enforcement information, the China Enforcement Information Disclosure Website was continued to operate on November 1, 2014.
+The number of persons subject to enforcement disclosed on this platform is approximately 13.01 million as of January 24, 2019.